MEANS OF GRACE

 EXERCISES

-· Name The Discipline you intend to pursue: [example – MEDITATION through BIBLE STUDY - can be PRAYER or any other spiritual discipline.] _____________________________________________________
+· NAME the Discipline you intend to pursue: [example – MEDITATION through BIBLE STUDY.
+Can be PRAYER or any other spiritual discipline]

-· What does Bible study include? [define discipline] ______________________________________
+· What does [Bible study] include? [define discipline] _______________________________________________

-· Why is regular Bible study important? [reasons (motivations) for doing] _______________________
+· Why is regular [Bible study] important? [reasons (motivation) for doing] ______________________________

-· Why have you determined to change your current practice? [opportunity for confession and statement of desires and expectations] ___________________________________________________________________
+· Why have you determined to change your current practice? [opportunity for confession and statement of desires and expectations] ___________________________________________________________________________

-· What hinders you from devoting significant effort to Bible study? [anticipates obstacles and temptations] ________________________________________________________________________________
+· What hinders you from devoting significant effort to [Bible study]? [anticipate obstacles and temptations] __________________________________________________________________________________

-· How will you overcome the above hindrances? [determine beforehand how to respond to obstacles and temptations] ______________________________________________________________________
+· How will you overcome the above hindrances? [determine beforehand how to respond to obstacles and temptations] _______________________________________________________________________________

-· What is your study plan? [specify schedule and procedure] ________________________________
+· What is your [study] plan? [specify schedule and procedure] ________________________________________

-When? _______________________________ Place? ___________________________________
+When? ______________________ Place? ________________________

-· How will you involve the other spiritual disciplines in Bible Study? ____________________________
+· How will you involve the other spiritual disciplines in Bible Study? _____________________________________

-· Could you use some help? _____ What Kind? [accountability, partner, teaching, group, etc?] ________________________________________________________________________________
+· Could you use some help? _____ What Kind? [accountability, partner, teaching, group, etc?] _________________________________________________________________________________________

-Who will you ask or partner with? _______________________________________________________
+Who will you ask to partner with? ______________________________________

 SUGGESTED PRACTICES WITH YOUR SPIRITUAL GROWTH PLAN